I ask who is behind Project Libra because the Libra White Paper looks like a blueprint for a world currency and a global central bank.

 Is the Libra Project a decentralized global central bank?

 Interestingly, the world’s most powerful central bank, the US Federal Reserve system functions like a cartel of banks.

 Notably, you can describe the Federal Reserve as a “decentralized central bank.”
 To explain, 12 separate District Federal Reserve banks make the up the Federal Reserve system.
 Like the Libra Project, the Federal Reserve banks are private organizations overseen by a Board of Governors that reports to Congress.

 The Libra Association is a decentralized organization composed of validator nodes that will control the Libra Blockchain.
 A Libra Association Council comprising representatives from each valdiator node will govern the Libra Association.

 I think the Libra Association Council looks like the Federal Reserve’s Board of Governors.
 However, its current members are private companies like Visa and Spotify.
 Notably, five member companies; Visa, MasterCard, PayPal, PayU, and Stripe,operate global payments networks.

 Why the Global Central Bank will need Facebook

 However, I think none of those entities would attempt to organize something like Libra without the support of Central Banks.

 Facebook is taking the lead in the project because it is the one organization capable of reaching a large percentage of the world’s people instantly.
-Statista estimates Facebook’s social media 2.375 billion users in 1st Quarter 2019.
+Acodes estimates Facebook’s social media had 2.7 billion users in 2nd Quarter 2020.